mkst/sssv/README.md

 # Building

-The assumption is that you will be using `Ubuntu 20.04`, either natively, via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), or via [Docker](https://docs.docker.com/get-docker/).
+The instructions below assume that you will be using `Ubuntu 20.04`; either natively, via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), or via [Docker](https://docs.docker.com/get-docker/).
-Please check the [Dockerfile](Dockerfile) for the necessary prerequisites.
+Please check the [packages.txt](packages.txt) and [requirements.txt](requirements.txt) for the  prerequisite Linux and Python packages respectively.

-## Build steps
+## Natively

 Clone the repository; note the `--recursive` flag to fetch submodules at the same time: